brandtkilian/Sudoku-Assessment/README.md

 ### `/api/sudokus/{id}` [HTTP DELETE]
 Content-type: `application/json`

+Restricted to authenticated users.
+A middleware ensures a user can delete only his own sudokus.

 Deletes a sudoku given it's `{id}` (in the route) **Response `200 OK`:** Returns "1" for success "0" for failure